Solar-network/docs/docs/guidebook/core/cli.md

 ### Command Not Found

-If you are receiving a message to the effect of `swipechain command not found` your bash environment most likely doesn't have the yarn bin path registered.
+If you are receiving a message to the effect of `solar command not found` your bash environment most likely doesn't have the yarn bin path registered.
 Execute the following command to resolve the issue.

 `echo 'export PATH=$(yarn global bin):$PATH' >> ~/.bashrc && source ~/.bashrc`